racheltsuchiyama/PyBer_Analysis/README.md

 ![Fig7](https://user-images.githubusercontent.com/83552696/120411921-7ed66080-c30a-11eb-9ae8-40fe226762ce.png)

-However, due to the higher number of urban cities it may be more helpful to examine the box and whisker plots for the city types:
+However, due to the higher number of urban cities it was more helpful to examine the box and whisker plots for the city types:

 ![Fig4](https://user-images.githubusercontent.com/83552696/120423926-43df2780-c320-11eb-8970-7d89080fb6be.png)